-Assam: Eminent Educationist Lakshhira Das passes away
+Assam: Eminent Educationist Lakshhira Das passes ?away

-Guwahati: Eminent educationist, poet, lyricist, and singer Lakshhira Das, passed away at the age of 94 on Saturday morning at her residence in Rajgarh of Guwahati, Assam following a heart attack.
+Guwahati: Eminent educationist, poet, lyricist, and singer Lakshhira Das, passed ?away at the age of 94 on Saturday morning at her residence in Rajgarh of Guwahati, Assam following a heart attack.

 Lakshhira Das was born on February 13, 1931, in Sualkuchi, Assam.